alexjobe/fullstack-laptop-checkout/README.txt

     CONNECTION_STRING: The MongoDB connection string (defaults to 'mongodb://localhost/laptop-checkout-api')

+                EMAIL: The return email used in the 'from' field when sending email notifications (defaults to null)

+           EMAIL_FROM: The name used in the 'from' field when sending email notifications (defaults to null)

-                EMAIL: The email account used when sending email notifications (defaults to null)
+        EMAIL_ACCOUNT: The email account used when sending email notifications (defaults to null)

        EMAIL_PASSWORD: The password for the email account (defaults to null)